SATWIK7770/load-balancer-prototype/README.md

-Load Balancer Prototype
+#Load Balancer Prototype

 This is a Node.js HTTP load balancer that implements both static (weighted hashing) and dynamic (region-aware, latency/availability-aware) routing.
 It supports server registration/deregistration, health checks with cooldown, sticky sessions with expiry, capacity-aware scoring, and region-proximity fallback.

-# Features Implemented (Accurate to the Code Provided)
+# Features Implemented

 ## Dual Modes